ff-juan-sanchez/dazzle-reload/README.md

 </p>
 <br>

+# PORT FROM react-dazzle project due to data management issues.

 **Looking for maintainers https://github.com/Raathigesh/dazzle/issues/41**

 Dazzle is a library for building dashboards with React JS.
 Dazzle does not depend on any front-end libraries but it makes it easier to integrate with them.